uclahs-cds/pipeline-call-sSNV/README.md

   ##### b.
 Call non-canonical
   Call somatic variants in non-canonical chromosomes with `Mutect2`.
   ##### c.
 Split canonical
-  Split the set of canonical chromosomes into x intervals for parallelization, where x is defined by the input scatter_count.
+  Split the set of canonical chromosomes into x intervals for parallelization, where x is defined by the input `params.scatter_count`.
   ##### d.
 Call canonical
   Call somatic variant in canonical chromosomes with `Mutect2`.
   ##### e.
 Merge